michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 ### Tracking stops automatically

-If a tacker does not find the selected feature in the next frame, the tracing process stops.
+If a tacker does not find the selected feature in the next frame, the tracking process stops.
 If more than 120 frames have already been tracked, a window appears to select the minimum and maximum value in which the reason for the abort is displayed with e.g. `Info: Tracker Woman Lost`.

 If less than 120 frames have been processed, a message box should pop up with the message `Tracking time insufficient`.
 In this case, no output is generated because there is not enough data for the algorithm to work with.